AUTeam2/server-setup/README.md

 **Startup:** To start the containers on Windows, run `docker-compose -f docker-compose-win.yml up -d`.

 **IP address:** You can find the local IP address using `docker-machine ip Default`, and then access the services in your browser with the correct IP and port number, e.g. 192.168.99.100:8000.

+## Future timebox development
+### Development server -> Production server
+- [ ] Connect Nginx webserver with Django through gunicorn...
+Next Timebox:
+  - Current service setup runs Django hosted on its own development server.
+  - This server is unsafe, insecure, slow, doesn't serve staticfiles and doesn't handle multiple concurrent connections.
+  - In the next timebox, we will connect Django and Nginx via a gateway interface (WSGI), we use gunicorn.

+### Make it safer and smarter
+- [ ] Build environment files...
+Next Timebox:
+  - All secret keys into environment files.
+  - All passwords.
+  - Various flexible settings.

+### Build a docker-compose-prod-yml file
+- [ ] Make a production file for starting services in production mode:
+  - Different database volume (don't do development using production database).
+  - Different server chain (as above).
+  - Different environment files (as above)

+### Compatibility
+- [ ] Test Windows compatibility of custom Python/Django image...
+Ongoing...

 :rocket: